dark-comet/cogwheel/README.md

 Discord bots in Kotlin or Java.
 Other JVM-based languages may be supported but are not the intended target audience.

-The main goal of Cogwheel is to enable bot developers across all levels to focus on their own bot's behavior, and not be bogged down by API-specifics or library implementation details.
+The main goal of Cogwheel is to provide developers with a Discord API library that is intuitive and 'just works' -- not to be bogged down by low level semantics or library implementation details.

 To that end:
-- The public API is designed with developer productivity and self-documentation in mind.
+- The public API is designed to be intuitive, unmistakable, and self-documenting.
-- The framework uses high-level domain models to allow the succinct expression of ideas.
+- The framework uses high-level domain models for succinctness.
+Assuming moderate general-purpose use, performance is not a top concern.
-- Strongly typed domain primitives to prevent API misuse.
-- Comprehensively enumerated API option values to save time cross-checking Discord's official documentation.
+- Comprehensively enumerated option values to save time cross-checking Discord's official documentation.

 It is a key design goal for Cogwheel to be intuitive to use, easy to get started,